-The problem of direct contagion is normally seen as the risk that if one bank falls, other will follow like dominoes.
 The problem of direct contagion is normally seen as the risk that a failure of one bank will lead to credit losses for other banks that are so great that their solvency is also threatened - if one bank falls, other will follow like dominoes.
 To answer the question "How large could the losses be for other banks if one bank fails?" was the objective for the Riksbank when measuring direct contagion.
 This reflects only the solvency effect of a bank failure on other banks.
 A failure of a bank may also have liquidity impacts on other banks.
 The focus of the Riksbank's analysis and measurement of direct contagion has been on the solvency effect, which is reflected in the kinds of exposure that have been measured.
 However, the available data is also used for approximating effects on liquidity (see section "Liquidity impact" pages 35-36).